protesilaos/my-website/_news/2023-11-28-cypress-hill-concrete-hut.md

 ---
-title: "Vlog: preparing the cypress hill + concrete for the  hut
+title: "Vlog: preparing the cypress hill + concrete for the  hut"
 excerpt: "In this video I show the work I am doing to plant cypress trees and reinforce the hut's construction."
 layout: vlog
 mediaid: "1zkZsgUYSi0"